CedarCoder1/cr-tilemap/README.md

 This program visualizes tilemap files from Clash Royale.

 # Usage
 First off you will need to be able to decompile .csv files.
-I used this tutorial on YouTube to achieve my results. https://www.youtube.com/watch?v=e5TMqYpI1Y0
+I nowadays use https://github.com/proydakov/supercell_resource_decoder, before this one I used this tutorial on YouTube to achieve my results. https://www.youtube.com/watch?v=e5TMqYpI1Y0
 Corrections, some things are wrong:
 1. The script is stored on https://github.com/jeanbmar/sc-compression/blob/master/examples/decompress.mjs
 2. You need to manually change the download link from node.js to be V12.18.2, like this https://nodejs.org/dist/v12.18.2/node-v12.18.2-x64.msi, for future proofing I uploaded the .msi file for 64x Windows systems to archive.org. https://archive.org/details/node-v12.18.2-x64